This Chandra X-ray photograph shows Cassiopeia A (Cas A, for short), the youngest supernova remnant in the Milky Way.

 - Gradually heavier elements build up at the center, and it becomes layered like an onion, with elements becoming lighter towards the outside of the star.

-- Once the star's core surpasses a certain mass (the Chandrasekhar limit), the star begins to implode (for this reason, these supernovas are also known as core-collapse supernovas).
+- Once the star's core surpasses a certain mass (the Chandrasekhar limit), the star begins to implode (for this reason, these supernovae are also known as core-collapse supernovas).

 - The core heats up and becomes denser.

-- Eventually the implosion bounces back off the core, expelling the stellar material into space ? the supernova.
+- Eventually the implosion bounces back off the core, expelling the stellar material into space, forming the supernova.

-What's left is an ultradense object called a neutron star.
+What's left is an ultradense object called a neutron star, a city-sized object that can pack the mass of the sun in a small space.

 There are sub-categories of Type II supernovas, classified based on their light curves.
 The light of Type II-L supernovas declines steadily after the explosion, while Type II-P's light stays steady for a time before diminishing.
 Both types have the signature of hydrogen in their spectra.